IBM/z_ansible_collections_samples/zos_concepts/zfsadm/grow_zfs_fetch_full_trace_back/README.md

-# Create, grow ZFS aggregate with trace back and fetch the trace data set.
+# Create, grow ZFS aggregate with trace back and fetch the trace member.
 This playbook demonstrates how to grow a ZFS aggregate on z/OS using Red Hat Ansible Certified Content for IBM Z.